-9. INCOME TAXES
+10. INCOME TAXES

-For the years ended December 31, 2023 and 2022, income tax benefit computed at the federal statutory income tax rate of 21% differed from the recorded amount of income tax benefit due primarily to state income taxes and permanent differences.
+For the years ended December 31, 2024 and 2023, income tax expense (benefit) computed at the federal statutory income tax rate of 21% differed from the recorded amount of income tax expense (benefit) due primarily to state income taxes and permanent differences.